GreedyCoding/p5js-Chess/README.md

   - Highlights dont seem to work at all with most pieces.
   - Knights moves are not right when they are placed in a corner.

+# Changelog 0.0.3
+  Additions:
+  - Added Page Background
+  - Added function restartGame().
+  - Added Button to restart the game.

+  Removed:
+  - Removed some useless comments.
+  - Removed part of function setStartPos() that had no use.

 # Changelog 0.0.2
   Additions: